-The following case studies are four examples of the Foundation’s work in the community.
+The following case studies are three examples of the Foundation’s work in the community.

 Kids in Crisis